<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1445766125727251&amp;ev=PageView&amp;noscript=1">

 The most prominent negative aspect of using creatine HCL is its price.
 This type of creatine generally costs more than three times the amount of creatine monohydrate.

 For those who plan on using creatine regularly, this expense can quickly add up.
 This is particularly true with higher-end brands.
-However, although this type of creatine is more expensive, it’s also more concentrated than creatine monohydrate.
-Your serving sizes will be smaller, meaning an equal volume will last for a longer period of time.
+However, although this type of creatine is more expensive, it's also more concentrated than creatine monohydrate.
+Your serving sizes will be smaller, meaning an equal volume will last longer.

-Still, in general, you will spend more per serving on creatine HCL.
+Still, in general, you will spend more per serving on creatine HCL than monohydrate.

 Other possible negative side effects of creatine HCL may include: